copsTvFan/cops-episode-guide/guide.md

   didn't know it was stolen.
 He has warrants.
 They take Barbara to the station to ID the driver.
 Detective Ashley Helton shows her a paper with 6 pictures and she picks out #2 right away.
-- Pierce County WA (7:40 PM Stolen Vehicle) Sheriff's Dept. Mountain Detachment -- Deputy Pete Turner spots a Bronco with one headlight and no taillights that is stolen.
+- Pierce County, WA (7:40 PM Stolen Vehicle) Sheriff's Dept. Mountain Detachment -- Deputy Pete Turner spots a Bronco with one headlight and no taillights that is stolen.
 Josh the white male driver pulls over with no problem and comes out.
 He's wearing his hat backwards and has an Auburn #24 basketball